ganesh-vallabhareddy/Accent-Based-Voice-Engine/README.md

 # Accent-Based-Voice-Engine

-This is a Voice Engine built with Python and Streamlit that can generate speech in different accents based on user input.
-The user can enter any text, select an accent, and generate a voice in that accent with the click of a button.
+This is a Voice Engine built with Python and Streamlit that can generate speech in different accents based on user input.It allows you to input text and select from a variety of accents to generate the corresponding voice.

-> After installing the required packages, you can run the program by running the following command:

 # Accent Based Voice Engine